RajaMuhammadAwais/CortexSec/README.md

 - **Scientific Perturbation Logic**: Paired control-vs-payload experiments with reproducibility checks for lower false positives in real-world testing
 - **Authorization-First Validation**: Respects authorized scope boundaries

 ---

-## 🚀 Autonomy Implementation Plan

-We have started execution work using a dedicated, research-aligned implementation plan in:

-- `docs/research/autonomy-implementation-plan.md`

-This plan translates research into concrete project phases, acceptance criteria, and sprint backlog items for real autonomous capability delivery.

----